 A few hours later, uncle Ernie turns up with a woman you’ve never seen before.
 It turns out it’s your auntie Sheila, so you get to put a face to a name after all these years.
 Unfortunately, dad died that day which is pretty sad, and mum is distraught too, as well as your siblings, but there’s something inside you that wants to be strong for mum, almost like it’s the right thing to do.

 Being at home without Dad is very strange.
 It’s almost like he hasn’t passed away but that he’s just gone out, but you know he’s gone.
 The house isn’t the same without him.
-Over the next couple of days, things are just strange your whole life until you had both parents at home, every Sunday, you knew what time he’d be up, and you knew what time he’d go to bed.
+Over the next couple of days, things were just strange your whole life until you had both parents at home, every Sunday, you knew what time he’d be up, and you knew what time he’d go to bed.

 Remembering those times, you would sit on their bed eating a biscuit while he told you all stories about nan and granddad and what they were like or the time he gave you a fireman’s lift to bed when you were little.
 Every part of the home is filled with so many different memories of him and still feels like it’s all a dream, but it’s not.
 You’ve now got to go to school, but it’s the last place you want to be, but you know it isn’t long until the summer holidays, and you can be at home with mum all the time.

 You find out your social worker has left, and you’re supposed to be having a new one soon, but you’re not that interested.
-You don’t see your new social worker for a while, and by this time, they’ve all become a blur.
+You don’t see your latest social worker for a while, and by this time, they’ve all become a blur.
 You tend not to get close to them either.
 Over the years, you were labelled a shy, quiet kid, but now you really keep yourself to yourself, and you would love nothing more than to be invisible at this point; so much has happened, and it’s just too much to process.

-It’s been about 2 weeks since dad died, and things are still bizarre, but one of the kids you used to play out with has come round to see how you are and see mum too, which was nice.
-You bump into his mum the next day, and she offers some kind words, but what can people really say at this point when you haven’t gotten your head around it yet.
+It’s been about two weeks since dad died, and things are still bizarre, but one of the kids you used to play out with has come round to see how you are and see mum too, which was nice.
+You bump into his mum the next day, and she offers some kind words, but what can people say at this point when you haven’t gotten your head around it yet.

 When you get to the cemetery there are two people you don’t recognise, it turns out they’re your cousin’s well two of them anyways, another name to the face, you’ve always seen their names on your birthday cards but never seen them in person, and you’ve never really questioned why you never knew who they were before today.

-The church cemetery Is quite bare as uncle Ernie organised it, so he doesn’t really know any of dad’s friends, the people you grew up around, the same people who taught you to play darts even though you weren’t old enough to really play, the same group of people who you watch play snooker and tell you how to play it and how many points for each ball but you assume that they don’t know about today because uncle Ernie didn’t have much to do with dad’s friend’s.
+The church cemetery Is quite bare as uncle Ernie organised it, so he doesn’t know any of dad’s friends, the people you grew up around, the same people who taught you to play darts even though you weren’t old enough to play, the same group of people who you watch play snooker and tell you how to play it and how many points for each ball but you assume that they don’t know about today because uncle Ernie didn’t have much to do with dad’s friend’s.

-Mum is really struggling with the loss, but you can see she’s trying to hold it together for us, but you can see straight through it as they start to play the final song, which you recognise as you heard it being played growing up.
+Mum is struggling with the loss, but you can see she’s trying to hold it together for us, but you can see straight through it as they start to play the final song, which you recognise as you heard it being played growing up.
 That night mom sends you to bed early as you have to go back to school the next day, which in some ways seems strange.

 The next day feels strange as it’s time to go to school, but you can’t bring yourself to go, but you do because you never argue with mum, not at this time anyway.
-School days always feel longer than they actually are but today feels even longer, but you do your best to keep out of teachers sight which seems pretty easy as they never pick on the quiet one’s.
+School days always feel longer than they are but today feels even longer, but you do your best to keep out of teachers sight which seems pretty easy as they never pick on the quiet one’s.

-The next couple of months go by like a blur.
-It’s now the summer holidays, and you really don’t know what to do with yourself; usually, you all go to town for the day, but now dad’s gone it’s not the same, you try to be strong for mum because you know she’s still missing him.
+The next couple of months goes by like a blur.
+It’s now the summer holidays, and you don’t know what to do with yourself; usually, you all go to town for the day, but now dad’s gone it’s not the same, you try to be strong for mum because you know she’s still missing him.

-A few weeks later, some people from social services have come to help, but mum is telling them what she wants to keep, but they don’t listen.
+A few weeks later, some people from social services have come to help, but mum is told them what she wants to keep, but they don’t listen.
 They start chucking things out, and they got rid of mum’s medication, and now she’s had to go to the doctors for an emergency prescription, but unfortunately, she has to wait a few days for her medication which you know isn’t good.

-You really don’t feel like going to school.
-It just doesn’t seem that important anymore, but you know that mom would only moan at you for not going, so you take your time walking to school, but by the time you get there, you just can’t face it, and so you turn back, and you tell mom they sent you home because you were sick.
+You don’t feel like going to school.
+It just doesn’t seem that important anymore, but you know that mom would only moan at you for not going, so you take your time walking to school, but by the time you get there, you can’t face it, and so you turn back, and you tell mom they sent you home because you were sick.

-Counselling gets arranged through your head of year, and she’s arranged for you to see somebody at the centre you go to every Wednesday, but you really don’t want to go even if she thinks it might help, you really can’t bring yourself to open up and talk about what’s happening.
+Counselling gets arranged through your head of year, and she’s arranged for you to see somebody at the centre you go to every Wednesday, but you don’t want to go even if she thinks it might help, you really can’t bring yourself to open up and talk about what’s happening.

-The guy starts by asking what you want to talk about, but you don’t feel like talking because you haven’t properly processed everything; everything is still raw.
+The guy starts by asking what you want to talk about, but you don’t feel like talking because you haven’t correctly processed everything; everything is still raw.
 You’ve never been comfortable talking about what’s troubling you as you don’t know who’s going to hear what’s being said.

-Your councillor decides to ask you a few open questions to make you feel more comfortable by talking asking what you want to get out of the sessions, but you tell him that you don’t know and that it was your head of year who thought it would help.
+Your councillor decides to ask you a few open questions to make you feel more comfortable by asking what you want to get out of the sessions, but you tell him that you don’t know and that it was your head of year who thought it would help.